villysiu/time-complexity/time.md

 for(let i=0;i<n;i++)
     x++

-Time complexity varies according to n. ie, linear amount of time is used to execute the code in the for loop.
+Time complexity chnages according to n. ie, linear amount of time is used to execute the code in the for loop.
 Time complexity for searching an item in an array from position 0 is O(n).
-It depends on teh position of the item.
-WOrst case is the last item.
+It depends on the position of the item.
+Worst case is the last item.

 O(log n)
 example: